WebMobTechnologies/Hacktoberfest2022/Pratik Dave/ReadMe.md

 Researchers found that developers spend 50% of their time fixing projects.
 Think of it this way: 50% of her developer salary is wasted fixing bugs that her UX design process should have eliminated in previous iterations.
 "The developer spends her 50% of her time fixing the project."
 For companies that invest in UX, developers spend time on projects that don't require changes, resulting in faster product releases.

+## 2 - Increase sales

+A 2016 design study found that the more companies invested in design, the more revenue they generated.
+Dubbed a “design unicorn,” the company with the most investment in his UX saw his revenue grow by 75%.
+Even companies that invest less in UX (those that simply think of themselves as “design-centric”) saw a 60% increase in revenue.